-Over the last decade, we have worked in partnership with the Geomatics and Cartographic Research Centre at Carleton University to produce a series of Inuit Knowledge Atlases.
-These digital atlases are designed to facilitate transmission and preservation of traditional knowledge in Inuit communities.
-They are built with a flexible open-source platform called Nunaliit and are designed specifically for use in the North.
+That's why we have been developing digital applications for the preservation and transmission of Inuinnait knowledge for over a decade.
+We have worked in partnership with the Geomatics and Cartographic Research Centre at Carleton University to produce a series of Inuit Knowledge Atlases that you will see below.
+These atlases are built with a flexible open-source platform called Nunaliit and are designed specifically for use in the North.